No Tags Found!

 Amend(0)

 It is indeed a tight situation.
-Being in HR is like walking on the rope in the air.
-With just one mistake, we tumble due to off-balance.
+Being in HR is like walking on a tightrope in the air.
+With just one mistake, we can tumble due to off-balance.

-At the same time, you can tell your boss that lunchtime is just fun time.
-However, if at all there is anything that raises an alarm, you should be speaking it out to him.
+At the same time, you can tell your boss that lunchtime is just a fun time.
+However, if there is anything that raises an alarm, you should communicate it to him.

-It is expected of HR to be communicating the issues at the staff level to management so that they can do something to curb it and try to promote good working culture.
-However, often this is misused more than used.
+It is expected of HR to communicate issues at the staff level to management so that they can take action to curb them and promote a positive working culture.
+However, this is often misused more than it is used.

-You can tell your boss that you all are discussing how some things can be handled in a different way and are still brainstorming on a better idea to be implemented.
+You can inform your boss that you all are discussing how some things can be handled differently and are still brainstorming better ideas to implement.

-This will satisfy your employer that all of you are engaged and motivated to work.
+This will assure your employer that all of you are engaged and motivated to work.

 Hope this helps you.